wombleton/gitlaw-nz/acts/S/Secondhand Dealers and Pawnbrokers Act 2004.md

 ##### 20 Offences relating to failure to hold certificate

-*   (1) A person who does not hold a certificate, or who is not regarded (under [section 14][18]) as holding a certificate, commits an offence, and is liable on summary conviction to a fine not exceeding $10,000, if he or she, knowing that he or she does not hold, or is not regarded as holding, a certificate,---
+*   (1) A person who does not hold a certificate, or who is not regarded (under [section 14][18]) as holding a certificate, commits an offence, and is liable on conviction to a fine not exceeding $10,000, if he or she, knowing that he or she does not hold, or is not regarded as holding, a certificate,---

     *   (a) enters into a transaction on behalf of a licensed secondhand dealer, whether or not the person is in fact authorised by the secondhand dealer to do so; or